 Contains turkey (poultry).
 Naturally gluten-free and dairy-free, but double check any leftover turkey or seasonings for hidden allergens.

-Save to Pinterest This hash makes the perfect hearty brunch or a tasty way to use your holiday leftovers.
+This hash makes the perfect hearty brunch or a tasty way to use your holiday leftovers.

 Recipe Questions & Answers